Byron/benchmarksgame-cvs-mirror/bencher/readme.txt

        java javaxint

-13.5) In the my.linux.Makefile [ my.win32.Makefile ] file, add a make target
-   with the commands required to prepare source code files for the new language implementation.
+13.5) In bencher/makefiles/my.*.Makefile, add a make target with the commands required to prepare source code files for the new language implementation.

    For example, for file extension javaxint